jonhnet/whole-house-audio/README.md

 This system is exactly the sort of thing that appeals to me: open source everything.
 But of course that means you get to (have to) choose bits and pieces at each layer.
-Here are the choices I've put together so far.
+Here are the choices I've put together.

 ## System Design